schlatterbeck/pgapack/examples/nsgaii/README.rst

 higher values.
 It's currently unsure if the test problem is correctly implemented or if there are other errors.

+The multi-objective problems *with* constraints are also implemented.
+Note that in the "water" problem there is also a small typo on the formula for g6 which should have a ``/`` (division instead of multiplication like for all the other constraint functions) after the first constant [6]_.
+This typo has not much effect on the results.

-There is a small python script ``crowdingplot`` which can be used to do a scatter-plot of the first variable against the second.
+There is a small python script ``crowdingplot`` which can be used to do a scatter-plot of one objective against another (in objective space).
+By default the first variable is plotted against the second but the variables to plot can be given with the -x and -y options.
 This reproduces some of the results in the paper [1]_.
-Just pipe the output of the optimization run through the script.
+Just pipe the output of the optimization run through the script or use the ``nsgaii*.data`` files in the test directory as input.

 ..
 [1] Kalyanmoy Deb, Amrit Pratap, Sameer Agarwal, and T. Meyarivan.
        A fast and elitist multiobjective genetic algorithm: NSGA-II.